Srinidhichaturvede/AutomationFramework/Readme.txt

 ========================================================================================
 Framework Execution:

-Both GUI and API tests are integrated into single framework
+Both GUI and API tests are integrated into single framework.

+For API Test case use Option 1 - Eclipse.

 1. Steps to run the automation framework.